The Desires of Our Hearts

 “Wherefore he is able also to save them to the uttermost that come unto God by him, seeing He ever liveth to make intercession for them.”
 Hebrews 7:25 KJV

-Looking back on our lives, we see His hand in the interests we have, the choices we’ve made, even when we thought it was our idea!
-He creates each of us with certain purposes in mind, planting desires in our hearts to fulfill His will.
 As we mature on our walk with the Lord, however, we realize that His desires vary from ours, that God’s answer to even the deepest desires of our hearts is not always yes.
 He loves us and He is faithful to answer but it may be: “Yes.”
 Or “No.” Or “Wait.”
 Or “I have a better idea.”

 Yes!

-When we have been waiting, if we have had misery and loss, God may need to teach us how to receive with thanksgiving and joy, how to be happy and trust this wonderful affirmative answer to our heart’s desires.
+God does give us good things according to His purposes.
+When we have been waiting, when we have had previous misery and loss, God may need to teach us how to receive with thanksgiving and joy, how to be happy and trust this wonderful affirmative answer to our heart’s desires.
 God has many ways to confirm and reassure us, including “putting out a fleece,” as Gideon did when desiring to be sure of God’s direction.
 Many Christians have similarly “put out a fleece,” asking God for a sign of confirmation that it is Him and He is saying our desires are granted.
-He knows we do this to be certain of His word or direction and He knows we need that above all else.
+He knows we do this to be certain of His word or direction and He knows when our hearts sincerely desire confirmation that it is His will.

 In the Old Testament, Gideon was very cautious and concerned when he heard God say he was called to defeat the enemies of his people.
 The desire to defeat their oppressors had burned in the Israelites’ hearts since they were captured.
-In Gideon’s day, the Midianites had ruled the Israelites for seven years.
+In Gideon’s day, the Midianites had ruled the Israelites for seven long years.
 God told them that this defeat was because of their disobedience in worshipping idols.
-Not unlike others called by God for an unexpected and very important purpose, Gideon did not think he was eligible or qualified for this calling.
-He never dreamed God would choose him to lead the charge.

-Gideon’s first response was to tell God immediately why he wasn’t the one for the job.
-Though he desired a victory over their enemies, he felt ill-equipped, based upon who he was, a person of no stature in the eyes of others.
 Gideon joins many others through the centuries in waiting and searching for God to give victory when oppressed.
-Think of the prayers the people had prayed, all of those seven years, for God to deliver them.
-When it was time, God chose Gideon, calling him a “mighty warrior “ when he was no such thing.
+Think of all the prayers the people had been praying, all of those seven years, for God to deliver them.
+When God seems to finally say YES, we quesion it.
+When it was time, God chose Gideon, calling him a “mighty warrior “ when he knew he was no such thing.
 Here’s Gideon’s story, told in this NIV version in a way that sounds like how we might in similar situations:

 “The angel of the Lord came and sat down under the oak in Ophrah that belonged to Joash the Abiezrite, where his son Gideon was threshing wheat in a winepress to keep it from the Midianites.
 When the angel of the Lord appeared to Gideon, he said, ‘The Lord is with you, mighty warrior.’